-Although the traditional methods for eradicating rats can’t provide a humane death, new innovations in rat traps have led to a solution that is certified humane.
+Although the traditional methods for eradicating rats can’t provide a humane death, new innovations in rat traps have led to a solution that is quick kill.

-The Goodnature® A24 Rat and Mouse Trap instantly kills each rodent without toxins or electricity, providing a humane death without needless suffering.
+The Goodnature® A24 Rat and Mouse Trap instantly kills each rodent without toxins or electricity, providing a quick kill without needless suffering.
 The trap uses a CO2-powered shot to automatically strike the rat’s head as soon as it approaches the lure, killing it without delay and without the risk of accidental injury.
 In fact, the rat doesn’t even know what hit it.